 - Tent and sleeping bag

-- Plastic sheet—Plastic can be used for warmth or shelter (eg, to cover the floor of your tent).
+- Plastic sheet—Plastic can be used for protection, warmth or shelter.

 - Matches—Keep matches stored in a dry place.